This is the multi-page printable view of this section. Click here to print.

 then it is ok, the maximum replication slots are being used.
 Exceptions are not OK and should be investigated

-• If migration was sucessful and replication is working then wait until the replication is finished.
+• If migration was successful and replication is working then wait until the replication is finished.
 It may take some days depending on how much data is being replicated.
 After this edit the cluster configuration xml file for all replicas (remote_servers.xml) and add the new replica to the cluster.

 Possible problems